enzoampil/fastquant-blog/_pages/about.md

 ## Mission

-To promote data driven investments by making quantitative analysis in finance accessible to everyone.
+To give everyone the ability to make data driven investment decisions.

 ## Objectives